s4ac/WorkshopBasilJS/README.md

 ## schedule of our wonderful day together

-1. Quick historical introduction to [basil.js](http://basiljs.ch/) & installation for those who didn't manage to it by themselves
+1. Quick historical introduction to [basil.js](http://basiljs.ch/) & [installation](http://basiljs.ch/tutorials/installation-and-getting-started/) for those who didn't manage to do it by themselves

 2. "Hello World!" with